Come with me to the point and we’ll look at the country. We’ll look across at the rocks. Look, rain is coming! It falls

 (The song from the Oenpelli Region, Australia)

 During the years I lived in Australia I had a privilege to be able to “look across at the rocks” of this majestic land and see it through the eyes of a lover watching the sweetheart.
 And I had only a glimpse of a deep connection which had existed between the land and the Aboriginal people for a very long time, the connection mostly lost to a modern (wo)man.
-Even if only a glimpse, a fleeting feeling of Oneness I experienced, in particular one hot day, tramping the rocks of Palm Valley in Central Australia, by myself but definitely not alone, was very strong and transformative.
+Even if only a glimpse, a fleeting feeling of Oneness I experienced, in particular one hot day, tramping the rocks of Finke River dry bed to get to Palm Valley, Central Australia, by myself but definitely not alone, was very strong and transformative.
 It changed me and it stayed with me.
 I continue to come back to that experience, as one of the most cherished treasures among the memories of my life.
 I loved that landscape.
 The love I experienced was ecstatic.
 I hugged the land, the best I could, spreading my arms wide and turning around, feeling my love pouring to it.
 With tears of joy I suddenly realized without any doubt – that I was hugged in return!

 For Aboriginal people, religious beliefs are derived from a sense of belonging to the land, to the sea, to other people, to one’s culture.
 Being human is defined by where we have come from, who we are, and where we are going in relation to country and kin.
 For these people who have lived and loved here since the creation times, the land is more than a physical place; it is a moral sphere, the seat of life and emotions and place of the heart.